jefflam/meteor-blog/README.md

 ### Blog done using the Meteor framework

 ##Work in progress - TODO:
-- Account/login for blog owner
+- Account/login for blog owner (+done with accounts-password package and auth logic)
-- Markdown Blog Input
+- Markdown Blog Input (+done with showdown package)
 - Markdown Preview
-- UI for internal interface/admin
+- UI for internal interface/admin (+half done, no responsive yet)
-- Header for blog.html
+- Header for blog.html (+done, fonts can't be placed in template)
+- Upon server startup, create the admin account automatically
+- Remove insecure package?
+- Potentially add keyboard navigation

 This blog is done up with the design inspiration of Obtvse, which is then inspired by Svbtle.